SPVGit/POLLY-PROTOTYPE/README.md

 ## GAME PREMISE

 This is an interactive choose your own adventure story prototype which is an MVP with the intention of expansion in future.
-The aim of the game is help Polly the penguin find a lost treasure.
-If she finds the treasure and / or ends with positive points, she wins the game.
-Negative points makes you lose the game.
+The aim of the game is help Polly the Penguin find a lost treasure.
+If she finds the treasure and ends with positive points, she wins the game.
+Negative points or not finding the treasure makes you lose the game.

 The game involves reading the story and deciding which route Polly should take at the end of each page.
 Moving forward earns one points, moving back makes one lose double points so making it harder to move back as one has to decide whether to sacrifice some points to move back and choose a different route.